Smart leverage? Rethinking the role of Leveraged Exchange Traded Funds in constructing portfolios to beat a benchmark: Introduction

 \item Under stylized assumptions including parametric dynamics for the underlying assets, we present closed-form IR-optimal dynamic investment strategies which enable us to obtain intuition regarding the expected behavior of IR-optimal investment strategies in more general settings.
 Note that the closed-form solutions allow for jump-diffusion dynamics of the equity index, which as noted above is crucial to consider in the case of LETFs, so that our results contributes to the existing literature which is almost exclusively based on diffusion dynamics (see for example \cite{Giese2010}, \cite{Jarrow2010} \cite{LeungSantoli2012}, \cite{LeungEtAl2016}, \cite{LeungSircar2015}, \cite{Wagalath2014}, \cite{GuasoniMayerhofer2023}).
 However, in the context of $\mathbb{Q}$ measure option pricing, \citet{Ahn_2015} consider jump processes for LETFs.

-\item Relaxing the stylized assumptions to allow for multi-asset portfolios, infrequent rebalancing, multiple investment constraints including leverage restrictions and no need to specify parametric asset dynamics, we use a neural network-based approach to obtain and analyze the resulting dynamic IR-optimal investment strategies for different scenarios, including: (i) investing in a VETF and bonds but with no leverage allowed, (ii) investing in a VETF and bonds with different levels of maximum leverage allowed and different levels of borrowing premiums being applicable, and (iii) investing in a LETF on the same equity market index as well as bonds with no leverage being allowed.
-We use a data-driven approach based on stationary block bootstrap resampling of historical data.
+\item {Relaxing the stylized assumptions to allow for more general and practical conclusions, we implement a data-driven neural network approach to obtain optimal investment strategies using stationary block bootstrap resampled historical data (including proxy LETF returns) since 1926.
+This investment setting considers multi-asset portfolios, infrequent rebalancing, as well as multiple investment constraints including leverage restrictions and borrowing premiums.
+We analyze the dynamic IR-optimal investment strategies for different scenarios, including: (i) investing in a VETF and bonds but with no leverage allowed, (ii) investing in a VETF and bonds with different levels of maximum leverage allowed and different levels of borrowing premiums being applicable, and (iii) investing in a LETF on the same equity market index as well as bonds with no leverage being allowed.}

 \item We find that IR-optimal investment strategies involving LETFs are fundamentally \textit{contrarian}.
 This finding aligns to the empirical asset allocation behavior observed by \cite{DeVaultEtAl2021} in their analysis of the SEC filings by institutional fund managers, whereby managers seem to decrease their holdings in LETFs after observing strong recent investment performance.
-In terms of investment performance, we find that IR-optimal strategies including the LETF are not only more likely to outperform the benchmark than IR-optimal strategies derived using the corresponding VETF, but are able to achieve partial stochastic dominance over the investment benchmark in terms of portfolio value (wealth).\footnote{ For a definition of partial stochastic dominance, see \citet{Atkinson1987,PvSDangForsyth2019_Distributions} } This result holds even if the VETF can be leveraged with zero borrowing premium over the risk-free rate.
-Our results therefore encourage the reconsideration of the role of broad equity market LETFs within more sophisticated dynamic investment strategies, and provide a potential additional motivation regarding the enduring popularity of LETFs observed in practice.
+In terms of investment performance, we find that IR-optimal strategies including the LETF are not only more likely to outperform the benchmark than IR-optimal strategies derived using the corresponding VETF, but are able to achieve partial stochastic dominance over the investment benchmark in terms of portfolio value\footnote{ For a definition of partial stochastic dominance, see \citet{Atkinson1987,PvSDangForsyth2019_Distributions} } (wealth).

 \end{enumerate}